ambuda-org/vidyut/CONTRIBUTING.md

   parts of the code that have weak coverage.

 - *Clarifying code* -- Vidyut aims to support the next century of Sanskrit software, and it can do so only if the code is clear and simple.
-Many of
+Due to our high development velocity, many core functions are not as clear as they could be and would benefit from comments and light refactoring.

+- *Improve compile times* -- This is especially an issue for `vidyut-prakriya`, which is our largest crate by far.
+We think there's plenty of low-hanging fruit here to make the compilation much faster, but we haven't invested the time to look into it further.

 ### Preparing your change